Radius Dilworth: History

 The site will consist of two towers: an eight-story building of 274 apartment and a 26-story building containing 350 apartments.
 The two buildings will feature 950,000 sqft of space.
 The buildings will contain studio, one to three-bedroom apartments that range in size from 500 sqft to 1,800 sqft.
 They will have 40,000 sqft of amenities which will include a fitness center, pool, and co-working space.

 The Overlook building will have 5,000 sqft of ground retail space, enough for at least two retailers.
 Emanuel Neuman, Spandrel partner said, businesses like coffee shops or restaurants would be a natural fit for the neighborhood.
 The building will also have a 13-story parking deck with seven stories wrapped around the building.
-A skybridge will connect the two building so that the parking deck is easily to both buildings.
+A skybridge will connect the two buildings so that the parking deck is easily accessible from both.